gcallah/BookReviews/mitchell.md

 Forum's prediction that by 2030, “You’ll own nothing.
 And you’ll be happy.”
 (30)

+In a rare outright slip up, Mitchell writes:
+"The pilgrims found themselves on the edge of an unexplored continent" (34).
+Well, no: there had been people on the continent for thousands and thousands of years, and they had explored it pretty thoroughly.
+One need not give woeness a full embrace to realize the problem with statements like this one.

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find